MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

 WHERE mz_now() <= event_ts + INTERVAL '1hr'
 ```

-Suppose the current value for `mz_now()` corresponds to `11:59:59`, and a record with a timestamp `11:00:01` arrives.
-Further suppose you query this collection at a virtual timestamp of `12:00:00`.
+Suppose a record with a timestamp `11:00:01` arrives "late" with a virtual timestamp of `11:59:59` and you query this collection at a virtual timestamp of `12:00:00`.
 According to the temporal filter, the record is included in your result set!
 In an ideal world, it would have been included for the whole hour, but as Materialize can't (yet?) tell the future, the record is only included once it arrives.
 Since the record arrived late, it only made its appearance for a brief moment before being retracted just after `12:00:01` virtual time.

 Let's say another record comes in with a timestamp of `11:00:01`, but `mz_now()` has marched forward to `12:00:02`.
 Unfortunately, this record does not pass the filter and is excluded from processing.
+It was too late to be included.

 All this to say, if you want to account for late arriving data up to some given time duration, you must adjust your temporal filter to allow for such records to make an appearance in the result set.
-This is known as a **grace period**.
+This is often referred to as a **grace period**.

 ## Examples